Dermatologist Job Description

 How to Become a Dermatologist

 During the last two years, they'll work with hospital patients under the supervision of staff doctors.
-Graduation from medical school is followed by a 1-year year internship, three years of on-the-job training as a medical resident, a state-licensing exam and, for those who qualify, certification by the American Board of Dermatology (ABD).
+Graduation from medical school is followed by a one-year year internship, three years of on-the-job training as a medical resident, a state-licensing exam, as well as a certification by the American Board of Dermatology (ABD) for those who qualify.

-Dermatologists must be emotionally stable, motivated to serve others, able to work long hours and willing to engage in lifelong learning.
-Compassion for patients and good communication, organizational and problem-solving skills, are key.
-Dermatologists should also be detail oriented, manually dexterous and patient when dealing with individuals or young children who are anxious about treatments.
+Dermatologists must be emotionally stable, motivated to serve others, able to work long hours, and willing to engage in lifelong learning.
+Compassion for patients and good communication, organization, and problem-solving skills are key.
+Dermatologists should also be detail oriented, manually dexterous, and patient when dealing with individuals or young children who are anxious about treatments.

-Career opportunities for physicians and surgeons in general were predicted to grow by 14% nationwide from 2014 to 2024, which was faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
-According to Payscale.com, dermatologists earned a median annual salary of $204,072 as of January 2016.
+Career opportunities for physicians and surgeons in general were predicted to grow by 7% nationwide from 2018 to 2028, which was faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
+According to PayScale.com, dermatologists earned a median annual salary of $251,327 as of September 2019.

 Alternate Career Options

-Chiropractors work with patients who are suffering from neuromusculoskeletal pain, including that which may be associated with the bones, muscles and nerves.
+Chiropractors work with patients who are suffering from neuromusculoskeletal pain, including that which may be associated with the bones, muscles, and nerves.
 Treatments used to alleviate back and neck discomfort include physical manipulations and spinal adjustments.
-A Doctor of Chiropractic (D.C.), as well as a state license, are required in order to work in the field.
+A Doctor of Chiropractic (D.C.) and a state license are required in order to work in the field.
+Some classes in a chiropractic degree program can be taken online.

-According to the BLS, employment opportunities for chiropractors were expected to increase by 17% nationwide between 2014 and 2024.
-As of January 2016, chiropractors earned a median annual salary of $58,739, according to Payscale.com
+According to the BLS, employment opportunities for chiropractors were expected to increase by 7% nationwide between 2018 and 2028.
+As of May 2018, chiropractors earned a median annual salary of $71,410, according to the BLS

-Dentists examine and treat patients having issues with their gums, teeth or other related features.
+Dentists examine and treat patients having issues with their gums, teeth, or other related features.
 They also work proactively to prevent oral and tooth-related conditions and diseases by providing patients with information about nutrition and oral hygiene.
-Graduates who have completed a 4-year undergraduate degree program, especially one that includes courses in biology, chemistry and other sciences, can apply to accredited dental schools and start fulfilling the requirements for state licensure.
+Graduates who have completed a four-year undergraduate degree program, especially one that includes courses in biology, chemistry, and other sciences, can apply to accredited dental schools and start fulfilling the requirements for state licensure.